martin-olivier/vangelis/README.md

         test.io         file that contains functional tests

 OPTIONS:
-        -t --timeout    Change the tests timeout
-                        must be the first argument followed by the value in seconds as second argument -h --help       Display help menu
+        -h --help       Display this help menu
-        -v --version    Display actual version
+        -v --version    Display the actual version
         -c --changelog  Display the changelog
         -u --update     Update this software (sudo)
-        --details       Display details of all tests
-        --diff          Display difference in VSCode
+        --details       Display the output difference in the shell --diff          Display the output difference in Visual Studio Code

 RETURN VALUE:
         0               if all tests succeed